netobserv/flowlogs-pipeline/README.md

 > 2. using `KUBECONFIG` environment variable
 > 3. using local `~/.kube/config`

-The sixth rule `add_regex_if` generates a new field named `match-10.0` that contains the contents of the `srcSubnet` field for entries that match regex expression specified in the `parameters` variable.
-In addition, the field `match-10.0_Matched` with value `true` is added to all matched entries

-> Note: above example describes all available transform network `Type` options
+> Note: above example describes the most common available transform network `Type` options

 > Note: above transform is essential for the `aggregation` phase